wurstscript/wurstscript.github.io/_doc/stdlib/_wurst/wurstunit.md

 ### Magic functions

-The first three functions of the package are annotated with `@compiletimenative` and have no implementation.
+The first three functions of the package are annotated with `@compiletimenative` and the latter two have no implementation.
-They are named that way because they are a custom native that is implemented inside the wurst compiler and only available at compiletime, disjuct from warcraft and Jass.
+They have that annotation to indicate that they are a custom native that is implemented inside the wurst compiler and only available at compiletime, disjuct from warcraft and Jass.
+In case of `println` it has an implementation when used in Jass (DisplayTimedTextToPlayer) but another one at runtime, inside the compiler.

 ```wurst
 @compiletimenative public function println(string msg)